“I feel part of something important”: On animals, ethics and veganism

 Where recovery begins: NHS hospital waiting room

 Which is perhaps why, when my legs began to fail earlier this year, my mind would eventually drift to the darkest possibilities.
-But that came later.
-At first there was denial.
+But that came later; at first there was denial.
 I told myself it was nothing.

 I was spending a few weeks catsitting in Berlin, as part of my search for what my personal future might hold.
 It was the beginning of January and the streets were thick with compacted snow, the beginnings of layers of ice.
 They were gritted of course, but I noticed that my anxiety levels when walking on them were heightened in a way they never had been before.
 I blamed the increasing numbness crawling up my legs on the cold and kept plodding on, aware that a slip could lead to something no one over fifty wants: the dreaded fall.